waynodiablo/Oystercard/battle_ships_web/battle_ships_web_rspec.md

 rspec

 Starting a new game
-  Registering
+  I am asked to enter my name

 Finished in 0.03279 seconds (files took 0.42197 seconds to load) 1 example, 0 failures
 ```

-OK, our specs are passing now, but there is something wrong with the scenario we specified; it said Registering, but we hardly have registered for a new game...
+OK, our specs are passing now, but there is something wrong with the scenario we specified; it said "I am asked to enter my name", but we hardly have registered for a new game...
 Can you modify the scenario to add the necessary steps to make it pass?

 **Tasks**